-The MIPAG maintains a list of invasive plant species in Massachusetts and provides criteria used in evaluating species.
-The MIPAG species list of invasive plants will be utilized to identify targeted invasive species when conducting botanical meander surveys.
+The MIPAG list of invasive plant species provided in Table 3.4.1-1 will be utilized to identify upland invasive species when conducting botanical meander surveys.
 Surveyors will use methods adapted from the USFS Invasive Species Program, Invasive Species Inventory and Mapping Data Recording Protocols.
 These adapted methods focus on presence, location, extent, abundance and other site characteristics to provide site infestation information.

-To document an infested area, biologists will use GPS at sub-foot accuracy to delineate the boundary of the infestation as defined by the dominant canopy cover of the invasive plant.
-Areas containing only occasional invasive species will be characterized with a GPS center point and radius necessary to enclose the population will be used.
+The intent of the upland invasive species survey is to document significant infested areas.
+Biologists will use GPS at sub-foot accuracy to delineate the boundary of the infestation as defined by the dominant canopy cover of the invasive plant.
+Lesser areas containing only occasional invasive species will be characterized with a GPS center point and radius necessary to enclose the population will be used.
 For areas where invasive species are ubiquitous or impractical to map, surveyors will characterize the invasive species population using estimates of aerial coverage and percent of species present.
-All sampling areas containing invasive botanical species will be photo-documented with geo-referenced photos, and an Invasive Species Documentation Form will be completed.
+For areas where dense stands of upland invasive species have formed, infestations will be photo-documented and geo-referenced, and an Invasive Species Documentation Form will be completed.